 The purpose of the Commissioner's Reference Group is to provide advice to the Commissioner that reflects the current strategic direction and deliverables within the CES Act.
-Members are reappointed annually by the Commissioner under the Commissioner's Reference Group Terms of Reference, which can be downloaded here: Commissioner Reference Group TOR_2019.pdf
+Members are reappointed annually by the Commissioner under the Commissioner's Reference Group Terms of Reference, download terms here: Commissioner Reference Group TOR_2019.pdf

 Our valued Members include:

 Ms Victoria Marles, Chief Executive Officer of Trust for Nature

 Ms Victoria Marles leads Trust for Nature (Victorian Conservation Trust), a key statutory environment organisation focused on private land conservation and the development of eco-markets.
 This role utilises her extensive experience as a lawyer and senior executive in the media, communications and consumer protection sectors.
 She joined Trust for Nature in 2009 after recognising the organisation’s work protecting biodiversity in the state of Victoria.

 In addition to her responsibilities at Trust for Nature, Victoria is also on the steering committee of the International Land Conservation Network and the Australian Business Biodiversity Initiative.

 As Victoria’s first Legal Services Commissioner, she supervised the establishment of the current Victorian legal regulatory framework.
 As Deputy Telecommunications Industry Ombudsman, Legal Services Commissioner and a tribunal member in the jurisdiction of guardianship and administration, Victoria has developed extensive dispute resolution experience.

 Dr Kirsten Shelly, Council Member of the Victorian Catchment Management Council